Smart eco-village. HiTech + traditional adobe

-Smart homes made of classic adobe are the perfect solution for developing ecotourism, reclaiming depleted and abandoned lands in a steppe and desert climate.
+In our view, modern smart homes made from classic cob are the ideal solution for developing ecotourism, reclaiming depleted and abandoned lands in steppe and desert climates.

-Looking for suitable plots for construction or reconstruction!
+We are looking for suitable land plots for construction or reconstruction!

 Modern adobe ecohouse